 Applicants who accept a place in this category will be bonded to areas of workforce shortage.
 They will be required to work in an area of workforce shortage for their chosen speciality.
-This can be completed between commencing internship and five years after fellowship is achieved.
 The Australian Government has indicated that outer metropolitan and rural areas are the most likely locations.

 Visit the Department of Health BMP Scheme website for further information.

 Please note that applicants who accept a bonded medical place will automatically be considered for an unbonded place should one become available.
 This 'upgrade' will be announced after the Semester 1 census day (31 March).
 This process is an internal process and upgraded students will be informed by email.
 As a guide, each year we upgrade up to 10 bonded students.

 Applicants with minimum scores are unlikely to be selected.
 To illustrate, while the minimum ATAR for eligibility is 96.00, the median required for entry is generally greater than 99.60.
 Similarly, the UCAT ANZ (previously UMAT) and interview median rankings required for entry are close to the top of their respective ranges.

 Applicants who believe that the UNSW Medicine’s admissions process has not been fairly implemented in relation to their application have the right of appeal.
 Such appeal is to be in writing to: The Dean of Medicine, UNSW Sydney NSW 2052.
 The reason for the appeal will be investigated by a UNSW Medicine staff member and the Dean will make a determination.